tkubica12/azure-hub-and-spoke-blueprint/README.md

 ```

 ## Assign and test behavior
 As we need to use user-managed identity we first need to temporarily give blueprintRobot identity Owner role on spoke subscription.
-Make sure you use ObjectId of blueprintRobot identity.
+Make sure you use ObjectId of blueprintRobot identity gathered in previous step.

 ```powershell
 Set-AzContext -Subscription mojesub2